Tsushima Maru: Aftermath

 The wreck was located and identified in December 1997.
 The sinking has been the subject of many articles, books, and documentaries published in Japan.
 Memorial ceremonies are held at sea at the approximate location of the sinking, and there are monuments in Naha City, Okinawa, Akuseki Island and Amami Island (Funakoshi beach) for those lost at sea.

+As of January 2026, the Japanese government were considering retrieving artifacts from the wreckage.